Piyali439/FolkCart/README.md

-**FolkCart: Handmade with Heritage**
+**FolkCart: Handmade with Heritage 🛍️**
-FolkCart is a full-stack e-commerce solution developed to connect local artisans from the Jhargram region of West Bengal with a global market.
-Built on the MERN (MongoDB, Express, React, Node.js) stack, the platform offers a robust, modern shopping experience and a secure system for managing products and sales data.
+FolkCart is a full-stack e-commerce web application built on the MERN stack (MongoDB, Express, React, Node.js), designed to empower artisans — starting with the Jhargram region of West Bengal — by giving them a platform to showcase and sell their handmade products to a wider audience.
+It provides a modern shopping experience with secure backend services, and aims to bridge the gap between traditional craftsmanship and global demand.

 ✨ **Features**

 **Customer Experience (Frontend)**
-Responsive Design: Fully adaptive UI built with React and Tailwind CSS for mobile-first shopping.
+- **Responsive, mobile-first UI** — built with React and Tailwind CSS, ensuring a seamless shopping experience across devices.
-Database-Driven Cart: Utilizes React Context combined with MongoDB persistence (/cart/save) to ensure shopping cart data is saved instantly, even for unauthenticated users (via unique sessionId).
+- **Product Catalog & Detailed Views** — dynamic fetching of products from backend, with filtering and detailed product pages.
-Product Catalog: Dynamic product fetching from the backend, featuring filtering and detailed product views.
+- **Persistent Cart System** — shopping cart implemented with React Context + MongoDB persistence; even unauthenticated users get a unique session-based “cart save” so items are not lost.
-Optimized Media: Product images are loaded directly from a CDN (Cloudinary) for fast performance.
+- **Optimized Media Delivery** — product images served via CDN (e.g. Cloudinary) for faster load times and better performance.

 **Technical Architecture (Backend)**
-MERN Stack: Utilizes MongoDB for flexible data storage, Express/Node.js for a performant API layer.
+- **MERN Stack Core** — MongoDB for flexible data storage, Express/Node.js for the API layer.
-Secure Endpoints: All data manipulation routes (CRUD functions for inventory) are secured using JWT (JSON Web Token) authentication via custom middleware.
+- **Secure, JWT-based Authentication** for all data-modifying routes (product management, orders, etc.), via custom middleware.
-Cloud Integration: Seamless integration with Cloudinary for scalable, secure storage and delivery of product images.
+- **Scalable Cloud Integration** — Media uploads/storage handled through cloud services (e.g. Cloudinary), making the app ready for real-world deployment.
-Data Consistency: Implemented automatic database seeding to ensure the platform is instantly functional upon deployment.
+- **Auto Database Seeding** — ensures the project is instantly functional on fresh setup (ideal for demos or deployments).

 **📦 Project Structure**
 The repository is structured into two main services: